 But it’s the weekend.
 And he keeps coming around the corner to see what I’m doing.
 It’s got to be painful hearing me click these keys when he can’t turn on his computer.
 To ease it up after two days in the dungeon, I tempted him with an opportunity to read Franz Kafka’s Metamorphosis on line because we had been discussing perspective for a story he was writing for English.
 I figured he might be intrigued about a person waking to find himself transformed to an enormous bug lying on its back in bed and not able to do anything but think.

 But no. So cool.
 I know where the line in the sand is drawn with him.
 He’s a cold turkey type of person.

 And then the next day, still feeling sorry for him in his sans computer state, and because he needed to sign up for the SAT and the SAT II for World History (which he needs to take while the content is fresh and he has a 98% in that class!)
 I asked him if he could get on line and take care of it for me since it was really his job.
 He must have been techno-starved, because he took the bait on this one and sat down.
 Little did he know that it would take nearly as long as it took me to sign up for health insurance.

 But he got it done and boy is that a relief to me since I won’t have to harass him about doing it.

 The next day, I asked if he’d like to make dinner.
 I helped prep the ingredients, of course, but he pretty much cooked the Crab & Andouille Sausage with Rice that night, and did a very nice job.

-But he’s struggling today, so it’s about time for me to go to the grocery store and leave him with his conscience.
+He’s struggling today, though, so it’s about time for me to go to the grocery store and leave him with his conscience.
 Will he get on line while I’m gone, or not?